ojcchar/ojcchar.github.io/_pages/awards.md

 ## Honors and Awards

+* Distinguished Reviewer Award, at the 37th IEEE International Conference on Software Maintenance and Evolution (ICSME’21), 2021
 * ACM SIGSOFT Distinguished Paper Award, at the 42nd IEEE/ACM International Conference on Software Engineering (ICSE'20), 2020
 * David Daniel Thesis Award, The University of Texas at Dallas, 2020
 * ACM SIGSOFT Distinguished Paper Award, at the 27th ACM Joint Meeting on the Foundations of Software Engineering (ESEC/FSE'19), 2019